 In the face of considerable challenges and constant unpredictability, 2021 was an excellent year for real estate in Marin.
 Even with the ongoing uncertainty of the COVID-19 pandemic and economic trends sending several mixed signals in other sectors, Bay Area home sales were incredibly robust throughout the year.

 The activity was buoyed by a number of factors, including many homebuyers and sellers on the move.
-It carried over a trend from 2020 where the pandemic ignited home buying instead of diminishing it.
+It carried over a trend from 2020 when the pandemic ignited home buying instead of diminishing it.
 This trend continued through much of 2021.
-National predictions anticipated this continuation of a seller’s market, but not at the levels the industry experienced.
+National predictions anticipated this continuation of a seller’s market, but not at the levels, the industry experienced.
 Calling Marin and the greater Bay Area housing market competitive over the past twelve months would be an understatement.

 Let's look at what's in store for the Marin housing market and the 2022 real estate trends you should familiarize yourself with.

 Just because buying is tapering doesn't mean the allure of Marin County is as well.
 Statistics reflecting a decrease in housing activity, both in supply (down roughly 50% year over year during Q4 2021) and overall single-family sales (down nearly 40% year over year during Q4 2021), could indicate a return to more normal seasonality.

 It would be difficult to match the transaction period between October 2020 and March 2021, where interest rates were at their all-time historical low.
 With that note, don't expect the sale numbers to trend down for long, if at all.